Royal Caribbean’s Spectrum of the Seas is back in Asia!

 - Enter the terminal for Customs and security check.
 There is often another queue here that starts outside.
 When you pass the security check, you will be directed to the check-in hall.

-- Clear a series of document checks.
-After the security inspection, there will be more document checks. – First, staff member will check your passport, SetSail Pass, proof of vaccination, and negative test result (if applicable).
+- Clear a quick document check.
+A staff member will check your passport, SetSail Pass, and proof of vaccination (if applicable).
 Once satisfied, they will affix a sticker at the back of your passport and write your stateroom number on it.

 - Finalize your check-in and present your travel documents at the counters.
 If you were not able to check-in online, you will need to fill out the check-in forms on the spot.
 Once everything is in order, a photo of you will be taken.